-As we noted earlier, most of the the NLANR traces typically have an empty autocorrelation structure, which suggest that there is little predictability.
+As we noted earlier, most of the the NLANR traces typically have empty autocorrelation structures, which suggests that there is little predictability.
 As we might expect, wavelet approximations do not change this.
-Figure 19 shows typical results using the same trace as Figure 10.
+Figure 18 shows typical results using the same trace as Figure 10.
 As before, the prediction error variance is essentially the same as the signal variance.
+As with binning, we see that predictability does not increase monotonically with smoothing, and that the nonlinear models provide little benefit.

-Fig. 20.
+Fig. 19.
 Predictability ratio versus approximation scale of a representative BC trace (BC-pOct89).